dbushell/dbushell-gutenberg-example/README.md

 ![A Gutenberg block example registered with the ACF plugin](/.github/gutenberg-03-acf.gif)

 The third example takes a detour away from React.
-It instead uses the [Advanced Custom Fields (ACF) plugin](https://www.advancedcustomfields.com/) and registers the block with PHP.
+It uses the [Advanced Custom Fields (ACF) plugin](https://www.advancedcustomfields.com/) to register the block with PHP.

 The advantages of ACF blocks are: